Dott’s e-scooters will soon be available on Free Now in Ireland

 “We want to make it as easy as possible for people to choose to travel in the most sustainable and environmentally friendly way.
 This partnership with Free Now will give more people access to our services, helping to free cities like Dublin from congestion and pollution.”

-Dott currently operates over 40,000 e-scooters in more than 35 European cities.
+Dott currently operates more than 40,000 e-scooters in more than 35 European cities.
 In April this year, it raised €70m in Series B investment to fund expansion into new markets, including Ireland.

-The announcement follows a similar partnership between Free Now and Tier Mobility as part of an e-scooter trial across five DCU campuses earlier this year.
+The announcement follows a similar partnership between Free Now and Tier Mobility, which have been working together as part of an e-scooter trial across five Dublin City University campuses launched earlier this year.

 Don’t miss out on the knowledge you need to succeed.
 Sign up for the Daily Brief, Silicon Republic’s digest of need-to-know sci-tech news.